Section 3: Small Grains

 Wheat is one of the most important food crops in the world and is the major crop of North Dakota.
 About half of all the cropland in the state is planted with this cereal grain.

 North Dakota produces more spring wheat and durum wheat than any other state in the nation.
-In fact, about 60 percent of all the durum and about half of all the spring wheat in the United States comes from North Dakota.
+In fact, over 50 percent of all durum and spring wheat in the United States comes from North Dakota.

 Most of the wheat raised in North Dakota is seeded (planted) from April to late May.
 The crop must get enough moisture throughout the summer to mature properly.
 Wheat plants generally grow to be from 2 to 4 feet tall by harvest time.

 - Head—contains the kernels (about 50 kernels per head); topped by bristles (BRIS-els), or hair-like tips

 - Stem, or stalk—supports the head